 - Inform the supervisor or advisor regularly about progress, and provide the supervisor with an annual report for distribution to the supervisory committee;

-- Maintain open communication with their supervisor or advisor and graduate coordinator concerning any problem; and in the event of a conflict in the supervisor-student or advisor-student relationship, discuss with the supervisor or advisor and graduate coordinator in a timely fashion (see Section 8 of the Graduate Program Manual for further information);
+- Maintain open communication with their supervisor or advisor and graduate coordinator concerning any problem; and in the event of a conflict in the supervisor-student or advisor-student relationship, discuss with the supervisor or advisor and graduate coordinator in a timely fashion (see Resolving Conflicts in Supervisor-Student Relationships in the Calendar);

 - Make research results accessible (beyond their appearance in a thesis) to an appropriate audience.